theDavidCoen/Q-A-about-Bitcoin/QUESTION 4-Why was Bitcoin created?.md

 In 2009, the world crisis that began the previous year in the United States, struck down strongly on the European Community and Greece paid the price more than many other countries.

 According to the former prime minister George Papandreou, previous governments falsified budgets to allow Greece to enter the Euro.
-In 2015, perhaps the most serious year for the Greek economy, the credit institutions were closed by order of the government and, at their reopening, cash withdrawals were limited to 60 euros a day in order to avoid the total collapse of the banking system.
+In 2015, perhaps the most serious year for the Greek economy, the credit institutions were closed by order of the government and, at their reopening, cash withdrawals were limited to 60 euros a day in order to avoid the total collapse of the banking system[10].

 At the beginning of September 2019 the Central Bank of Argentina announced further checks on money in an attempt to tame speculation and stem a steadily growing debt spiral.
 Citizens who purchase foreign currencies are required to take an oath: they declare to wait at least five days before buying bonds using the newly purchased foreign currencies.

 The reason is soon said: it was customary to buy bonds with dollar and then sell them in pesos and get a profit of around 5%.

-This measure follows the limit of money in foreign currency that each individual can buy, amounting to 10,000 USD per month.
+This measure follows the limit of money in foreign currency that each individual can buy, amounting to 10,000 USD per month[11].

 In addition to capital control and therefore to direct money control measures, the State can also activate surveillance systems on the population by exploiting the intrinsic characteristics of centralized digital payment instruments.

 In Hong Kong, the summer of 2019, a political protest was held several times in contrast with the Chinese influence on the governance of the special administrative region.

-This time the casus belli related to an amendment to the extradition law which, if approved by the Parliament, would actually have allowed China to carry out the trials of crimes committed in Hong Kong.
+This time the casus belli related to an amendment to the extradition law which, if approved by the Parliament, would actually have allowed China to carry out the trials of crimes committed in Hong Kong[12].

  Common Law, a legal system different from that in China, is in force in Hong Kong.
  The protest therefore wanted to prevent part of the judicial power from being transferred to another State, with another legal system.